 The Snowy Valleys stretches from western slopes of the Snowy Mountains towards the plains of the Riverina in Southern NSW.
 Reaching from just south of Gundagai in the north, to the Murray River on the Victorian border in the south, and from the ACT border in the East, towards the plains of the Riverina in the West, it’s a region of contrasts.
-The rugged ranges, rolling hills, beautiful valleys and crystal clear streams combine to make it a place like no other.
+The rugged ranges, rolling hills, beautiful valleys and crystal-clear streams combine to make it a place like no other.
 Blessed with State Forests and National Parks –including Kosciuszko National Park, and Australia’s highest peak, Mount Kosciuszko – it’s a perfect getaway for outdoor enthusiasts.

 Tumut and Tumbarumba, the largest towns, are just over an hour from Wagga Wagga, the Riverina’s largest city.
 This is also home to the closest commercial airport.
 Canberra, Australia’s capital and the nearest International Airport, is an easy drive from Tumut (just over 2 hours), while the drive from Tumut to Sydney is around 4 ½ hours via the Hume Highway.
 Tumbarumba is less than five hours from Melbourne via the Hume Highway.
 Alternatively, join the Great River Road at Albury and enjoy the amazing new sculptures along the mighty Murray River or take the Snowy Valleys Way, from Wangaratta through Beechworth, Yackandandah and Tallangatta – either scenic route will be a road trip to remember.
-When you reach Corryong, home to the Man From Snowy River Festival, follow the Snowy Valleys Way north to Tumbarumba.
+When you reach Corryong, home to the Man from Snowy River Festival, follow the Snowy Valleys Way north to Tumbarumba.
 The drive continues on through Batlow, famous for producing Batlow Apples and for Batlow CiderFest, before continuing to Tumut and joining the Hume Highway at Gundagai.

 Driving from Wagga Wagga to Tumbarumba, travellers pass through the village of Rosewood, soon to be a drawcard for cyclists as the Tumbarumba to Rosewood Rail Trail opens next year.
 Rosewood is also known for its collection of garden gnomes, in the park beside the main road, wonderful milkshakes at the nursery/café, and the Rosewood Country Round Up – a country music festival held each October at the local golf club.